dyne/dnscrypt-proxy/README.markdown

-dnscrypt-proxy provides local service which can be used directly as your local resolver or as a DNS forwarder, encrypting and authenticating requests using the DNSCrypt protocol and passing them to an upstream server, by default OpenDNS who run this on their resolvers.
+dnscrypt-proxy provides local service which can be used directly as your local resolver or as a DNS forwarder, encrypting and authenticating requests using the DNSCrypt protocol and passing them to an upstream server, by default OpenDNS.

 The DNSCrypt protocol uses high-speed high-security elliptic-curve cryptography and is very similar to [DNSCurve](http://dnscurve.org/),